 You need an activation key for the VM host you want to register the guests to, and for each guest.
-Your activation key must have the provisioning and Virtualization Platform entitlements.
-Your activation key must also have access to the mgr-virtualization-host and mgr-osad packages.
-For more on creating activation keys, see Client-configuration > Activation-keys.
+The activation key must have the provisioning and Virtualization Platform entitlements.
+For more information about creating activation keys, see Client-configuration > Activation-keys.

 If you want to automatically register the guests with Uyuni after installation, you need to create a bootstrap script.
-For more on creating a bootstrap script, see Client-configuration > Registration-bootstrap.
+For more information about creating a bootstrap script, see Client-configuration > Registration-bootstrap.